TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.0.2 =
+* Small styling change in admin interface to adjust to removal of background image in WP 3.6

 = 5.8.0.1 =
 * Corrected redirection bug when user submitted link with bad field, then corrected and re-submitted